galbrame/roboberryPi/README.md

 but I made certain adaptations along the way, such as compiling the multiple movement control scripts into just two scripts that accept arguments.

-A note about pulse width modulation (PWM): this is a technique to control the power being supplied to something.
-A certain number of pulses are produced every time cycle, with the length of the pulse corresponding to how much of the supplied power a component will receive.
-For example, if the pulse is active for half the time, the component will only receive half of the full power source (see image below).
+A note about pulse width modulation (PWM): this is a technique to control the power being supplied by averaging the value of the input voltage through a series of ON-OFF pulses.
+The average voltage is proportional to the width of the pulses, as seen below.
+Basically, the wider the pulses, the more power supplied to the motor, the faster it spins.

 ![pwm examples](assets/images/pwm.png)